Eximchain/exc-balance-checker/README.md

 # exc-balance-checker
-Code for checking an address' balance on Eximchain's main and test networks.
+Tiny one-function library for checking an address' balance on Eximchain's main and test networks.
+Ships with Typescript bindings built-in.

 ## Usage
 Install via: